Amorymeltzer/ksp/README.md

 The default file name is `.parsesciencerc`, found in whatever diretory you were in when you ran parseScience.pl.
 Failing that, it will check, in order, the directory `parseScience.pl` is in, your $home directory, and then `~/.config/parseScience/parsesciencerc` (note the lack of a leading . in that last one).
 You can at any time supply your own path via the `-f` flag.

 The file itself follows strict guidelines.
 You can see a sample in [sample_parsesciencerc](./sample_parsesciencerc).
 Each option must be in `key = value` format, one per line.
-Only the following keys are available; `username` takes a savefile name, the rest take either `true` or `false`, lowercase.
+Only the following keys are available: `username` takes a savefile name and `gamelocation` is the path a KSP folder; the rest take either `true` or `false`, lowercase.
 Any corresponding options provided on the commandline will override options set here.

 Should the same key be given twice, the last one will be used.